Living and studying in Copenhagen

 EAT, DRINK & BE MERRY

-The site AOK is your perfect guide whether you’re looking for a Korean bulgogi barbecue, the perfect place to sip an old fashioned cocktail or a cheap cup of coffee.
+The site AOK is your perfect guide whether you’re looking for a Korean bulgogi barbecue, the perfect place to sip an old-fashioned cocktail or a cheap cup of coffee.
 It offers guides on every conceivable topic – including overall guides to each Copenhagen neighbourhood.

 If you want to stay up-to-date with what the Danes are talking about, have a look at the local English language newspaper Copenhagen Post.
 What is a CPR and how do you get an appointment with a dentist?
 Find the answers to all your practical questions at Study in Denmark.
+Here you can also read about working in Denmark as many students also have a parttime job here.

 EXPLORE THE CULTURAL SCENE